 Process water supply is sourced primarily from underground dewatering.
 Potable water is presently delivered from the City of Yerington.
-A sewage treatment leech field process is used to dispose of effluent.

-Several diversion channels have been proposed to divert surface water run-on to minimize non-contact and potential contact water volumes to be managed.
+An Onsite Sewage Disposal Facility is used to manage most sewage on site.
+There are portable sewage facilities at various locations on site that are managed by a third-party contractor.
+Several diversion channels have been constructed to divert surface water run-on to minimize non-contact and potential contact water volumes that have to be managed.
 There are currently existing pipelines with three destinations for disposal of non-contact mine dewatering water, all terminating in water reuse, rapid infiltration basins or irrigation to pasture.

 New basins, lined sedimentation ponds and other water ponds will be used to manage water on site.
-Two mine stormwater management basins are located adjacent to the processing facilities and the mine waste rock stockpile, respectively.
-Two potential contact water ponds or secondary containment ponds will be required; one pond will be located next to the processing facilities, the other adjacent to the DST pad.
+Two mine stormwater management basins are located adjacent to the ore stockpile pad and the East North Vent Shaft respectively.
+There is a double-lined pond with a leak detection port, used to manage both stormwater and process water, adjacent to the processing facilities, and another one is associated with the Cell 1 Dry Stack Tailings Storage Facility.

 The 120-kV transmission line runs from a service point on the NV Energy system to the 120-kV switchyard.
 The main substation has an incoming 120 kV source serving a 30 MVA power transformer.
-The voltage will be stepped down to a utilization voltage for distribution at 13.8 kV.
-This voltage will be fed into substations to supply the various electrical demands for surface and underground.
+The voltage is stepped down to a utilization voltage for distribution at 13.8 kV.
+This voltage is fed into substations to supply the various electrical demands for surface and underground.

-Concentrate will be trucked approximately 62 miles to a transload facility at the TRIC site for transfer to rail and then to a West Coast port for shipping to Asia, Europe, or direct by rail to North American markets.
+Concentrate is trucked approximately 62 miles to a transload facility at the TRIC site for transfer to rail and then to a West Coast port for shipping to Asia, Europe, or direct by rail to North American markets.